 Translating Basic Math Phrases into Algebraic Expressions

-There is no single strategy how to translate math phrases into algebraic expressions.
+There is no single strategy for translating math phrases into algebraic expressions.
 As long as you can remember the basics, you should be able to tackle the more challenging ones.
 Just make sure that you can justify how you come up with your own algebraic expression, and more importantly that it makes sense to you.
-Always ask help from your teachers, as needed or collaborate with your classmates so that you can verify your answers.
+Always ask for help from your teachers, as needed or collaborate with your classmates so that you can verify your answers.

 To build your skills on writing algebraic expressions, we will go over different ways how each operation may show up as a word or phrase in the problem.
 The four arithmetic operations involved are addition, subtraction, multiplication, and division.

 Key Words for Addition

 Key Words for Subtraction

 It is time now time to go over some examples to practice writing algebraic expressions.
 Consider the following problems as “basic examples” because the algebraic expressions will only involve a single operation.
 For more advanced or slightly complicated expressions, we have a separate lesson for that which is writing multi-part algebraic expressions.

 Examples of How to Translate Basic Math Phrases into Algebraic Expressions